 Next comes the homepage, and this is where it is critical that you not only grab a browser’s interest but also gain their trust.
 Most gambling sites offer two options; free play and paid play.
 The goal, obviously, is to gain a lot more of the latter than you do of the former.
 The theory that free play will eventually result in paid play ‘overtime’ is not borne out by the numbers.
 According to industry research, if a player has not converted from free to paid within 24 hours, it’s unlikely they ever will.
 So everything on your front page has to encourage players to spend their pot with you, and not your competitors.

-Google tries to understand what people like by measuring click through rate and it is believed by some that they use it as a ranking signal.
-This may or may not be true but it’s actually almost almost irrelevant whether they do or not.
+Google tries to understand what people like by measuring click-through rate, and it is believed by some that they use it as a ranking signal.
+This may or may not be true, but it’s actually almost irrelevant whether they do or not.
 The fact of the matter is that you want to get as many clicks as you can from the SERPs.

-There are a number of strategies that can help with improving CTR, from using better headlines, to getting the gambling SEO keywords right in the 160 or so characters you have to work with, to numbers, emojis, and other sort of visually captivating elements.
+There are a number of strategies that can help with improving CTR, from using better headlines, to getting the gambling SEO keywords right in the 160 or so characters you have to work with, to numbers, emojis, and other sorts of visually captivating elements.
 Unfortunately, there is no one size fits all solution.
 It will take research and A/B testing to get it right.
-Gambling site SEO is not a one and done thing, it’s an ongoing process that takes time and patience.
+Gambling site SEO is not a one and done thing; it’s an ongoing process that takes time and patience.

 Improve your Page Load Time

 One thing that those new to working with a gambling SEO agency are sometimes surprised by is being told their slow site is bad for SEO.
 But it is.
 For Google, speed is a ranking factor in a mobile-first index world.
 This means that if you are slower than your competitors, you might not outrank them, even if you have all the other SEO boxes ticked.
 Any SEO company that specialises in the gambling industry will tell you this.